MISP/misp-objects/README.md

 ![Python application](https://github.com/MISP/misp-objects/workflows/Python%20application/badge.svg)

-MISP objects used in MISP (starting from 2.4.80) system and can be used by other information sharing tool.
+MISP objects used in MISP system and can be used by other information sharing tool.
 MISP objects are in addition to MISP attributes to allow advanced combinations of attributes.
 The creation of these objects and their associated attributes are based on real cyber security use-cases and existing practices in information sharing.

-Feel free to propose your own MISP objects to be included in MISP.
+Feel free to propose your own MISP objects template to be included in MISP.
 The system is similar to the [misp-taxonomies](https://github.com/MISP/misp-taxonomies) where anyone can contribute their own objects to be included in MISP without modifying software.

 ## Format of MISP object template